wp-plugins/flyzoo/readme.txt

 == Description ==

-Engage your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.
+Reach, connect and engage your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

-It's time to rock your community, start your 14-day **extensible** free trial now!
+Start your 14-day free trial now!

-Need more time to get started with your community, test the chat or build your site?
-Just open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.
+Need more time to get started?
+Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat####